ombori/grid-docs/demo/flappy-bird.md

 | `useMobileRemote` | Allows you to configure which mobile to remote to listen to                                                                  |
 | `usePublish`      | Allows you to publish events to the Ombori Event Bus                                                                         |

-The next line of code is very important to, we import several functionalities from the game itself, so we can interact with it directly.
+The next line of code is very important too, as we import several functionalities from the game itself, so we can interact with it directly.

 ```javascript
 import { Game, useFlap, useGameOver, useGameStarted } from './game';